dagraham/etm-dgraham/README.md

 ### [data storage](#overview)

-All *etm* reminders are stored in the text file `db.json` in your etm home direcotry using the wonderful *TinyDB* package.
+All *etm* reminders are stored in the text file `db.json` in your etm home directory using the wonderful *TinyDB* package.
 This *json* file is human readable but not easily editable.
 When you start *etm* for the first time, this file will have no entries:

 	{
 	"items": {},